Ariel Prieto

 Ariel Prieto (born October 22, 1969) is a Cuban former professional baseball pitcher.
 He played in Major League Baseball (MLB) from 1995 to 2001 for the Oakland Athletics and Tampa Bay Devil Rays.
 He is currently the pitching coach for the GCL Mets.

 Career

-Prieto graduated from Fajardo University in Santiago de Cuba, and immigrated to Puerto Rico soon after.
-In Puerto Rico he played professional winter league baseball for the first time in his career.
-As a member of the Cangrejeros de Santurce, Prieto was able to attend the Caribbean World Series for the first time.
+Prieto played baseball both for Fajardo University, located in Santiago de Cuba, and for Piratas de Isla de la Juventud in the Cuban National Series, a winter baseball league in Cuba.
+Concerned that he would be unable to leave Cuba if he was highly valued as an athlete, Prieto intentionally pitched poorly during the winter of 1994.
+Prieto and his wife were granted visas to travel outside of Cuba in April 1995, and they relocated to Florida.